 Broadway: The Iceman Cometh; Meteor Shower; Hello, Dolly!; Dear Evan Hansen; In Transit; Shuffle Along…; School of Rock; Gigi.
 National tours: The Little Mermaid, A Gentleman’s Guide to Love and Murder, Beautiful.
 Education: BFA, University of North Carolina School of the Arts.

-Current/prior Broadway: The Music Man, Come From Away, The Illusionists (2014-2019), Celebrity Autobiography, Rocktopia, In Transit, Alton Brown Live: Eat Your Science, Doctor Zhivago, First Date, Memphis (Broadway, West End and national tour) and others.
-Come From Away in Toronto, UK, Australia and on tour.
-Upcoming: Marie, A Sign of the Times, Other World, Grace. alchemyproductiongroup.com
+Current/prior Broadway: The Music Man, Come From Away, The Illusionists, Celebrity Autobiography, Rocktopia, In Transit, Alton Brown Live: Eat Your Science, Doctor Zhivago, First Date, Memphis (Broadway, West End, National Tour), and others.
+Come From Away in Toronto, U.K., Australia, and on tour.
+Upcoming: Little Dancer, Trading Places, Other World. alchemyproductiongroup.com

 Recently: ‘Hamilton: The Exhibition.’
 Broadway: The Curious Incident of the Dog in the Night-Time; Love Letters; The Trip to Bountiful; The Performers; One Man, Two Guvnors; Chinglish; Once; The Scottsboro Boys; Wicked; Cat on a Hot Tin Roof; The Color Purple; The Drowsy Chaperone; The Pirate Queen.
 National Tours: The Curious Incident of the Dog in the Night-Time; Wicked (First National), Dr. Seuss’ How the Grinch Stole Christmas, Dr. Dolittle, The King and I. Thank you, Eric and Brian.